directus/directus/docs/cloud/teams.md

 3. Scroll down to the "Destroy this Team" section.
 4. Toggle <span mi icon dngr>local_fire_department</span> and an input box will appear.
 5. Type the Team Name into the input box.
-6. Click **"Destroy Team"**.
+6. Click **"Destroy Team."**

-::: danger

-Destroying a Team completely removes all its data from Directus Cloud.
+::: Danger: Destroying a Team completely removes all its data from Directus Cloud.
 This action is permanent and irreversible.
 Proceed with caution!

 :::

-::: tip Teams with Active Projects
+::: Tip: Teams with Active Projects

 To delete a Team, you must first delete any active Projects within it.